juxor/afaq/markdown/secC11.md

 not only the impact of neo-liberal policies but also that a deep recession often produces a vigorous upsurge:

-> _ "By taking 1975, a recession year in which the Chilean economy declined by 13 percent, as the starting point of their analysis, the Chicago Boys obscured the fact that their 'boom' was more a recovery from the deep recession than a new economic expansion.
-From 1974 to 1981, the Chilean economy grew at a modest 1.4 percent a year on average.
-Even at the height of the 'boom' in 1980, effective unemployment was so high -- 17 percent -- that 5 percent of the workforce were in government make-work programs, a confession of failure for neoliberals who believe in the market as self-correcting and who abhor government welfare programs.
-Nor did the Chicago Boys call attention to the extreme concentration of capital, precipitous fall in real wages and negative redistribution of income that their policies promoted, or their disincentives to productive investment."_ [Peter Winn, _"The Pinochet Era"_, **Op.
-Cit.**, pp. 28-9]
+> _"By taking 1975, a recession year in which the Chilean economy declined by
+> 13 percent, as the starting point of their analysis, the Chicago Boys
+> obscured the fact that their 'boom' was more a recovery from the deep
+> recession than a new economic expansion.
+From 1974 to 1981, the Chilean
+> economy grew at a modest 1.4 percent a year on average.
+Even at the height
+> of the 'boom' in 1980, effective unemployment was so high -- 17 percent --
+> that 5 percent of the workforce were in government make-work programs, a
+> confession of failure for neoliberals who believe in the market as self-
+> correcting and who abhor government welfare programs.
+Nor did the Chicago
+> Boys call attention to the extreme concentration of capital, precipitous
+> fall in real wages and negative redistribution of income that their policies
+> promoted, or their disincentives to productive investment."_ [Peter Winn,
+> _"The Pinochet Era"_ , **Op.
+Cit.** , pp. 28-9]

 Between 1975 and 1982, the regime implemented numerous economic reforms based on the suggestions of the Chicago Boys and their intellectual gurus Friedman